 Revolutionary advances in technology have made imaging research and subsequent breakthroughs extremely exciting.
-In step with these advancements, the Mount Sinai Department of Radiology supports imaging research in multiple specialties including cardiology, psychiatry, neurology, otolaryngology, hepatology, oncology, and information technology.
+In step with these advancements, the Mount Sinai Department of Diagnostic, Molecular and Interventional Radiology supports imaging research in multiple specialties including cardiology, psychiatry, neurology, otolaryngology, hepatology, oncology, and information technology.
 In fact, our Clinical Translation Science Award core grant supports pilot projects for all specialties.

 Our research programs specialize in cardiovascular disease, central nervous system disorders and advanced neuroanatomy, functional magnetic resonance imaging (MRI), head and neck cancer characterization, cancer screening and early detection, liver disease imaging, positron emission tomography (PET) imaging in oncology, interventional radiology, and information technology connectivity.
 Our state of the art imaging research facility houses a 3T and 7T MRI, PET-MRI, spectral computed tomography (CT), and small animals 7T and 9.4T MRI systems.

 Our mission is to provide quality clinical care and service while fostering high standards of excellence in teaching and research.
 Our clinician radiologists use state-of-the-art equipment to provide first-rate patient care.
 Our technologists and nurses ensure the safety and comfort of patients using the utmost skill and compassion.
 Our radiologists accurately interpret and distribute results in a timely fashion using advanced picture archiving and communication system technology.